ShahulHameedKonnakode/ShahulHameedKonnakode/README.md

 # Hi, I'm Shahul Hameed Konnakode 👋

 ## About Me
 I'm a passionate software developer with a strong foundation in Python and full-stack development.
-My journey from a non-IT background to a confident developer showcases my dedication to learning and growth in the tech industry.
+My journey from a graphic designer to a confident developer showcases my dedication to learning and growth in the tech industry.

 ## 🛠 Skills
 - **Languages:** Python, JavaScript, SQL, HTML, CSS